How to Get Booked for Speaking Using Your Website

 What social proof do you need as a public speaker?

-Two of the easiest and highest-impact additions you can make to your website when you’re pursuing speaking, media, or brand partnerships are logo bars and feature callouts.
-These are the “As Seen In,” “Clients Include,” and “Past Speaking Engagements” sections you’ve seen on other expert websites — and they work because they let credibility speak for itself.
+The two highest-impact social proof additions for a speaker website are logo bars and feature callouts — the “As Seen In,” “Clients Include,” and “Past Speaking Engagements” sections you’ve seen on other expert websites.
+They work because they let credibility speak for itself.

-A conference organizer who lands on your site and immediately sees logos from publications you’ve been featured in, podcasts you’ve guested on, or brands you’ve partnered with doesn’t have to take your word for it.
-The proof is already there.
+A conference organizer who lands on your site and immediately sees logos from publications you’ve been featured in, podcasts you’ve guested on, or brands you’ve partnered with doesn’t have to take your word for it, because the proof is already there.

 Start with what you have.
 Even a local news feature, a small podcast appearance, or a workshop you ran for a well-known organization counts.
 Build the section now and add to it as you go.
 The habit of documenting and displaying your visibility is just as important as the visibility itself.